-- View energy fields of study (majors).
+- View energy majors (fields of study).

-- View a list of energy programs or locate energy programs on a map.
+- View a list of energy programs.

 - Find short-term and low-cost energy training opportunities.

-- Learn more about energy apprenticeship programs or locate potential energy apprenticeship sponsors on a map.
+- Learn more about energy apprenticeship programs.

 - Learn where your energy career might take you in five, 10, or 15 years by viewing career paths in wind, ethanol, residential energy efficiency, commercial energy efficiency, or electric power transmission and distribution energy sectors.